Tiger Woods and Sergio Garcia dueled at the 1999 PGA Championship giving us a preview of the youth phenom’s

 Sergio miraculously kept his pursuit of Woods alive when he hit an amazing shot at the 16th hole.
 Garcia’s drive crept under an oak tree and came to rest on a root.
 In what many call the “shot of Sergio’s career” the 19 year old closed his eyes and swung as hard as he could.
 A lively Garcia ran up the fairway to see the if the ball had any hopes.
 Amazingly he hit the left side of the green in what was an almost impossible shot to put to the pressure on the Tiger.
 “I wanted him to know that I was still there and that he had to finish well to win,” Garcia said.
 He par’d out from the 16th but it wasn’t enough to overcome Tiger’s hot start of the day.

 Present day the stats still ring true, Tiger Woods…18 Major Championships.
-Sergio Garcia….0 Major Championships.
-Sergio has had close calls since this defeat especially in 2008 when he lost the PGA Championship to Padraig Harrington after losing sole ownership of the lead on the final day.
+Sergio Garcia….1 Major Championships.
+In 2017, Garcia finally broke through at a major and won the 81st edition of The Masters.
 What many thought this was the beginning of a great golf rivalry were ultimately disappointed.
 Nobody could catch Tiger Woods of course–from 1999-2009 he was nearly untouchable collecting over 50 wins and 13 majors in that specific time period.

 Josh Morris is the Editor of Golf History Today.
 He is also a featured writer on GolfWRX.com.
 In his free time he enjoys being a weekend caddie as well as playing as much as he can.